python/mypy/docs/source/faq.rst

 - Multiple developers are working on the same code.

-- Running tests takes a lot of time or work (type checking may help you find errors early in development, reducing the number of testing iterations).
+- Running tests takes a lot of time or work (type checking helps you find errors quickly early in development, reducing the number of testing iterations).

 - Some project members (devs or management) don't like dynamic typing, but others prefer dynamic typing and Python syntax.
 Mypy could be a solution that everybody finds easy to accept.

 - You want to future-proof your project even if currently none of the above really apply.
+The earlier you start, the easier it will be to adopt static typing.

 Can I use mypy to type check my existing Python code?
 *****************************************************

-It depends.
-Compatibility is pretty good, but some Python features are not yet implemented or fully supported.
-The ultimate goal is to make using mypy practical for most Python code.
+Compatibility is pretty good, and many large Python projects are using mypy successfully.
 Code that uses complex introspection or metaprogramming may be impractical to type check, but it should still be possible to use static typing in other parts of a program.

 Will static typing make my programs run faster?
 ***********************************************